PROJET ÉNERGIE / CONSTRUCTION

 As we encourage people and institutions to sort their waste, we believe it is essential to provide everyone with suitable equipment to ease the process and facilitate changes of habits.
 We have been manufacturing hundreds of metal recyclable waste sorting bins that have been distributed to most households in the village.
 We also help public institutions to organise waste sorting within their premises.

 REPLACEMENT OF SINGLE-USE PLASTIC ITEMS BY REUSABLE ONES

 Since reducing the production of waste is actually much better than just recycling it, we strive to promote a transition from single-use disposable items to reusable ones.
 The first step taken by the association was to replace the single-use plastic shoe-covers which were used in the hospital and kindergarten to avoid dirtying buildings by reusable ones made out of fabric.
 Similar changes will be encouraged whenever relevant and possible.

-We have been constructing a brand-new waste management facility for Khishig-Undur soum.
-This new facility is now used to sort the waste produced in the soum before to either recycle it locally or send it to Ulaanbaatar for reusing or recycling.
+We constructed a brand-new waste management facility for Khishig-Undur soum.
+We now use this facility to collect and sort the waste produced in the soum before to either recycle it locally or send it to Ulaanbaatar for reusing or recycling.
 Our ultimate goal is that all the waste that is produced in the soum is properly processed through this facility so that no more waste is disposed in the dumpsite or littered in the environment.